-- 23.1 The section of track between the first safety car line and the beginning of the pit lane will be designated the "pit entry". - The section of track between the end of the pit lane and the second safety car line will be designated the "pit exit". - 23.3 The pit lane will be divided into two lanes, the lane closest to the pit wall will be designated the "fast lane" and may be no more than 3.5 metres wide, the lane closest to the garages will be designated the "inner lane". - Other than when cars are at the end of the pit lane under Articles 38.2 and 41.5, the inner lane is the only area where any work can be carried out on a car.
+- 23.1 The section of track between the first safety car line and the beginning of the pit lane will be designated the "pit entry". - 23.2 The section of track between the end of the pit lane and the second safety car line will be designated the "pit exit". - 23.3 The pit lane will be divided into two lanes, the lane closest to the pit wall will be designated the "fast lane" and may be no more than 3.5 metres wide, the lane closest to the garages will be designated the "inner lane".

+Other than when cars are at the end of the pit lane under Articles 38.2 and 42, the inner lane is the only area where any work can be carried out on a car.
 However, no work may be carried out in the fast lane if it is likely to hinder other cars attempting to leave the pit lane.

-- 23.4 The FIA will allocate garages and an area in the pit lane on a strictly equal basis where each team may work and, within each of these designated garage areas, one position where pit stops during both practice and the race may be carried out. - 23.5 No powered device may be used to lift any part of a car in the pit lane during a race. - 23.6 Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the team's designated garage area to the end of the pit lane. - Any car(s) driven to the end of the pit lane prior to the start or re-start of a practice session must form up in a line in the fast lane and leave in the order they got there unless another car is unduly delayed. - 23.7 Any driver that is required to start the race from the pit lane may not drive his car from his team's designated garage area until the 15 minute signal has been given and must stop in a line in the fast lane.
+- 23.4 The FIA will allocate garages and an area in the pit lane on a strictly equal basis where each team may work and, within each of these designated garage areas, one position where pit stops during both practice and the race may be carried out. - 23.5 No powered device may be used to lift any part of a car in the pit lane during a race. - 23.6 Unless a car is pushed from the grid at any time during the start procedure, cars may only be driven from the team's designated garage area to the end of the pit lane.

+Any car(s) driven to the end of the pit lane prior to the start or re-start of a practice session must form up in a line in the fast lane and leave in the order they got there unless another car is unduly delayed.

+23.7 With the exception of the reconnaissance lap permitted by Article 28.2(b), any driver that is required to start the race from the pit lane may not drive his car from his team's designated garage area until the 15 minute signal has been given and must stop in a line in the fast lane.